rvdkooy/react-testutils-additions/README.md

 // If you want to find a component based their tag: testUtilsAdditions.find(component, "div");

-// If you want to find a component by their classname: testUtilsAdditions.find(component, ".myclass");
+// If you want to find a component by it's classname: testUtilsAdditions.find(component, ".myclass");

 // If you want to find a component by it's id: